aredtech/leaflet-grid-distance/readme.md

 - **textColor**: Color of the text labels.
 Default is '#000000'.
 - **fontSize**: Font size of the text labels.
 Default is 12.
 - **kmThreshold**: Zoom level threshold for switching between km and m units.
 Default is 13.
+- **origin**: Set the origin point of the grid layer.
+- **snapAxesToGrid**: Snap the axes to the nearest grid line.
+Default is false.

 ## Methods
 - The AxesLayerWithDistance extends Leaflet's GridLayer and inherits all its methods.
-There are no additional public methods specific to AxesLayerWithDistance.
+- ```changeOptions(options: Partial<AxesLayerOptions>)```: Update the options of the AxesLayerWithDistance and redraw the layer.

 ## Contributing
 We welcome contributions to improve this library.
 Please fork the repository, create a branch, and submit a pull request with your changes.